Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/motifs_finding.md

 A seminal biological example of this paradigm is the search tool [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), which allows researchers to compare a query against a database (e.g., comparing the DNA sequence of a newly sequenced gene against a collection of many known proteins).
 Once BLAST finds a "hit" in which the query occurs with slight modifications within the database, it asks, "What is the *probability* that we would find a hit of the same quality of the query against a randomly generated 'decoy' database?"
 If this probability is low, then we can feel confident that the hit is statistically significant.

-<span style="color:red">**STOP:**</span> How can we apply this paradigm to determine whether a transcription factor network contains a significant number of loops?
+**STOP:** How can we apply this paradigm to determine whether a transcription factor network contains a significant number of loops?
 {: .notice--primary}

 ## Comparing a real transcription factor network against a random network